Helen Daniels: Development

 Helen's character outline, detailing her fictional backstory, appeared in James Oram's 1988 book Neighbours: Behind the Scenes:

 Haddy thought Helen was similar to herself, saying that she was "very supportive, downright, earthy and very modern in her ideas.
 She wasn't when she was younger but she's developed that way through her experiences."

 Helen is a caring woman, often being portrayed as "a shoulder to cry on" for her friends and family, She has a sympathetic nature and offers motherly advice to anyone who needs it.
 Helen's storylines have sometimes been tragic, but she always remains the voice of reason and helps those around her.

-In the Neighbours twentieth anniversary book she is described as being the serial's matriarch for over 12 years.
+In the Neighbours twentieth anniversary book she is described as being the serial's matriarch for more than 12 years.
 Also described as "having a heart of gold" and "not only being the linchpin of the Ramsay Street community, but she opened her heart and home to anyone in need of care and attention."

 In 1997, Haddy was forced to quit the serial due to her own ill health.
 Producer Peter Dodds admitted that the crew were worried about the gap her departure would leave in the show, as she was still a core cast member.
 He said that Haddy was "fiercely loyal" to Neighbours, but he thought it was not fair for her to stay on while she was so ill.
 After discussing it with Haddy, producers decided the best thing to do with Helen was kill her off, as it had "good dramatic potential" and gave her a definite end.